Stephen Blumberg: Arrest and trial

 In 1997, Blumberg was convicted again of burglary of antiques.
 He was again arrested in July 2003 for burglary of a house in Keokuk, Iowa.
 He was subsequently convicted in early-2004.
 He was again arrested in June 2004 for burglary in Knoxville, Illinois.
-This violated his probation for the 2004 conviction in Keokuk, Iowa for which he was again arrested.
+This violated his probation for the 2004 conviction in Keokuk, Iowa, for which he was again arrested.

 Collection

-Some of the more precious objects Blumberg stole include a first-edition copy of Harriet Beecher Stowe's Uncle Tom's Cabin; A Confession of Faith, the first book published in Connecticut; 25 boxes of rare materials outlining the early history of Oregon including the Webfoot Diary; and the Bishops' Bible, a 16th-century volume.
+Some of the more precious objects Blumberg stole include a first-edition copy of Harriet Beecher Stowe's Uncle Tom's Cabin; A Confession of Faith, the first book published in Connecticut; 25 boxes of rare materials outlining the early history of Oregon; and the Bishops' Bible, a 16th-century volume.
 Blumberg claimed he put together 100 incunabula in three years, including the 1493 Nuremberg Chronicle bound in ivory calfskin.
 He also attempted to collect the full Zamorano 80, a list of rare books established in 1945 by a group of prominent book collectors in a Los Angeles book club named after Don Augustin Zamorano, California's first printer.